CloudLabs-AI/MS-900-Lab-Content/Module 2: Microsoft Teams for Collaboration.md

    In this exercise, you'll learn various activities carried out in Teams such as having a Teams chat and scheduling Teams meetings.

-### Task 1 : Exploring through Teams
+### Task 1: Exploring through Teams

-1. Open a new browser window and login to the admin center at https://admin.microsoft.com.
+1. Open a new browser window and log in to the admin center at https://admin.microsoft.com.

 1. When prompted, use the credentials provided in the **Environment Details** page to log in to the admin center.

 1. From the top right corner click on **App launcher**.

 1. Under **Apps** select **Teams** and from **Open context menu** click on **Open in new tab**.
 This will redirect you to the Teams web app page.
-In the Teams page click on **Use the web app instead**.
+On the Teams page click on **Use the web app instead**.

 1. On the left side of **Teams** you can find:

       - **Teams** - Find channels to belong to or create your own.
-Inside channels you can hold on-the-spot meetings, have conversations, and share files.
+Inside channels, you can hold on-the-spot meetings, have conversations, and share files.

       - **Calendar** - See everything you’ve got lined up for the day or week.
 Or, schedule a meeting.
 This calendar syncs with your Outlook calendar.